Published: 16th June, 2023

 Where can I find details of the strike days?

 Details of what is happening (and where) on each strike day can be found here.
-This is being regularly updated as new activities, speakers and events are confirmed.
 We encourage members to participate where possible and to show solidarity with one another.

 Are there any exemptions from having to take industrial action?